cburschka/lyx/development/Win32/aspell/Readme.txt

   - in a MSYS shell
     cmake -G"MSYS Makefiles"  <Aspell source directory>\win32

+- add "" to fix the msvc error in the generated file gen/static_filters.src.cpp

 The patched Aspell reads the location of the dictonary from the registry.
 You can either install the dictionaries using